HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 #### 5.4.2 Notice & Duration

-A Circle may only conduct a Governance Meeting if the Secretary gave all Circle Members reasonable advance notice of the meeting.
+A Circle may only conduct a Governance Meeting if the Secretaris gave all Circle Members reasonable advance notice of the meeting.
 Beyond that, there is no quorum required for a Circle to conduct a Governance Meeting, unless a Policy specifies one.

-Governance Meetings end once they reach the duration initially scheduled by the Secretary.
-The Secretary may choose to extend the duration within the meeting, but only if no Circle Member requests otherwise.
+Governance Meetings end once they reach the duration initially scheduled by the Secretaris.
+The Secretaris may choose to extend the duration within the meeting, but only if no Circle Member requests otherwise.

 Any Circle Member who misses part or all of a Governance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
 Thus, a Circle may adopt Proposals in a Governance Meeting without regard for absent members.